ValentineSean/flask-mongo-crud/README.md

 ## Configuration
 - Empty __init__.py file required in project root directory.
+- ROOT_URL can be configured in application's configurations and it is *optional*.
+- If configured, it is used by all generated endpoints.
+- Code snippet in **Basic Application** section shows how to configure ROOT_URL.
 - Models:
     - Models directory is required in the project root directory:
     - If custom name Models directory is not defined, as: